BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 <details>
 <summary>
-declrative and imperative kubernetes deployment.
+declarative and imperative kubernetes deployment.
 </summary>

 how to use kubernetes with best practices, basic terms

-> Imperative: Focus on _how_ a prgram operates. /
+> Imperative: Focus on _how_ a program operates. /
 > Declarative: focus on _what_ a program should accomplish.

-exaple of imperative and declrative styles as they relate to getting a cup of coffee.
+example of imperative and declarative styles as they relate to getting a cup of coffee.

 kubernetes imperative - the way to start learning any tool. explicit instruction, such as:
 `kubectl run`,`kubectl create deployment`,`kubectl update`.
-We start in a known state, differnt commands are rquired to change the object, and diffrent objects require different commands. imperative style is easy for humans to understand, but unfortunarly, it's hard to automate.
+We start in a known state, different commands are required to change the object, and different objects require different commands. imperative style is easy for humans to understand, but unfortunately, it's hard to automate.

-declrative style works with an unknown state but a known end state. the same command does most of the work.
+declarative style works with an unknown state but a known end state. the same command does most of the work.
 `kubectl apply -f my-resources.yaml`
 (small exception for _delete_) a yaml can be a single file or split across many files.

-the declrative approch works for large and complex situations. something called _GetOps_ model.
+the declarative approach works for large and complex situations. something called _GetOps_ model.

 </details>